 - Support conditions in countries of origin for return in safety and dignity.

-UNHCR will work closely with various stakeholders on issues of complementarity between the two global compacts (on refugees and migration), particularly in relation to cross-cutting issues such as trafficking and smuggling, rescue at sea, data collection and analysis, and promoting tolerance.
+UNHCR has been working closely with various stakeholders on issues of complementarity between the two global compacts, particularly in relation to cross-cutting issues relating to both refugees and migrants such as trafficking and smuggling, rescue at sea, data collection and analysis, and promoting tolerance.